 The Fourth of July always puts us in the mood for some patriotic history.
 One of our favorite stories of Americana popped up last year.
-That’s when I, Amanda, spent months researching the 1893 World’s Columbian Exposition and uncovered an interesting connection to a very patriotic song that we all know.
-We were launching the 1893 World’s Fair Tour with Bars and I kept discovering fascinating and little-known facts about the event.
+That’s when while researching the 1893 World’s Columbian Exposition we uncovered an interesting connection to a universally-known patriotic song.

 Despite being five generations in the past, it was clear that the fair had a cultural influence that still resonated in ways that still affect us today.
 Research is sometimes the most fascinating and eye-opening part of our jobs at Chicago Detours.

 It’s not just the facts and ideas that one comes across, but the way those link together.
 It often feels like we’ve stepped back in time or opened ourselves up to a whole new mindset upon finishing research for a new tour or blog post.
 And one particular discovery stood out: the 1893 World’s Columbian Exposition helped define American patriotism and makes an appearance in our unofficial national anthem.

 I’m sure you remember the song “America the Beautiful.”
 With its “amber waves of grain” and “purple mountain majesties,” it’s an iconic piece of Americana.
 In my memory, this was always more of a national anthem than “The Star-Spangled Banner.”
 (It doesn’t hurt that “America the Beautiful” is way less militaristic and racist.)
 I recall belting out the words countless times in elementary school music classes.
 It’s so American that Coke uses it in ads!